Karl Braun (botanist): Early life and education

 Karl Braun was born in Biebrich on 14 March 1870, the son of Karl Ludwig Braun and Marie Elise Braun, née Lembach.
 From 1879, he attended the Realgymnasium in his home town.
 After his family moved to Wiesbaden in 1885, he completed his schooling there.
 He then worked as an assistant in the pharmacy of his future father-in-law in Elberfeld.
-Next, Braun began studying pharmacy at the University of Munich, where he graduated in 1895.
+Next, Braun began studying pharmacy at the Ludwig-Maximilians-Universität München, where he graduated in 1895.
 Between 1895 and 1896, he worked as a military pharmacist at the Mainz garrison hospital.
 In 1898, he began a second degree in physics, zoology and botany at the University of Basel, Switzerland.
 He completed this in 1900 with a dissertation titled Contributions to the anatomy of Adansonia digitata (African baobab).

 Between 1900 and 1902, Braun worked as an assistant at the chemical laboratory of the Royal Veterinary College in Stuttgart.
 He then worked as an assistant at the Institute for Plant Protection in Hohenheim near Stuttgart.
-On 1 June 1904, he was invited by Carl von Tubeuf, Professor of Plant Pathology at the University of Munich, to apply for the position of assistant botanist to Franz Stuhlmann, the founder of the Imperial Biological and Agricultural Institute Amani in the then-colony of German East Africa.
+On 1 June 1904, he was invited by Carl von Tubeuf, Professor of Plant Pathology at the Ludwig-Maximilians-Universität München, to apply for the position of assistant botanist to Franz Stuhlmann, the founder of the Imperial Biological and Agricultural Institute Amani in the then-colony of German East Africa.